Courses in Educational Psychology & Methodology

 Theory and research in social, emotional, physical, and intellectual development and its application to instruction.
 Emphasis on the late childhood through middle adolescence.
 Prerequisite(s): junior or senior standing.

-Designed to allow the student to learn how to conduct educational psychological research by participating as an assistant to a faculty member in an ongoing faculty project in areas such as children’s learning, child development, special education, evaluation, etc. Regular meetings with faculty mentor are required.
-May be repeated for credit.
-Prerequisite(s): junior or senior standing and permission of instructor.
+Designed to allow the student to learn how to conduct educational psychological research by participating as an assistant to a faculty member in an ongoing faculty project in areas such as children's learning, child development, special education, evaluation, etc. Regular meetings with faculty mentor are required.
+May be repeated for credit for up to 6 times for a maximum of 18 credits.
+Prerequisite(s): junior or senior class standing and permission of instructor.
+S/U graded.